(Jason Strongbow) (Part #3 - 2000s/2010s)

-These agents of Wakanda were a wide variety of specialists, capable of operating solo in terrible conditions.
+These agents of Wakanda included a wide variety of specialists, capable of operating solo in terrible conditions.

 The American Eagle was one of the experts they approached.
 Though his priority was the res, he liked what he saw.
-Jason agreed to help when needed, and has already been deployed at least once for solo work.
+Jason agreed to help when needed, and was deployed at least once for solo work.